Thomas Lang (cricketer)

 Thomas William Lang (22 June 1854 – 30 May 1902 (aged 47)) was an English first-class cricketer.
 He was a right-handed batsman and a roundarm right-arm medium pace bowler who played from 1872 to 1875 for Oxford University Cricket Club and Gloucestershire County Cricket Club.
 Lang was born at Selkirk, Scotland.

-Lang made 18 first-class appearances, scoring 303 runs @ 13.17 with a highest innings of 54, his sole half-century.
-He held 9 catches and took 76 wickets @ 14.52 with a best analysis of 6–27.
-He took 10 wickets in a match on one occasion and five wickets in an innings on five occasions.
+Lang made 18 first-class appearances, scoring 303 runs @ 13.17 with the highest innings of 54, his sole half-century.
+He held 9 catches and took 76 wickets at 14.52 with a best analysis of 6–27.
+He took 10 wickets in a match on one occasion and five wickets in an innings on five other occasions.

 Lang was educated at Loretto School, Clifton College and Balliol College, Oxford.
 He became a stockbroker.
 He died at Virginia Water, Surrey on 26 December 1894.